rameshkr1994/Data-Science-Cookbook/Statistical-Analysis/Scorecards/Scorecards-Methodology.md

 ### Logistic Funciton

-To explain the popularity of logistic regression, we show here the logistic function, which describes the mathematical form on which the logistic model is based.
-This function, called f(z), is given by 1 over 1 plus e to the minus z.
-We have plotted the values of this function as z varies from $-\$ to +1.
+To explain the popularity of logistic regression, we show here the *logistic function*, which describes the mathematical form on which the logistic model is based.
+This function, called $f(z)$, is given by 1 over 1 plus e to the minus z.
+We have plotted the values of this function as z varies from $-\infty$ to $+\infty$.

 ### Scaling